DavidVerghese/FinishTheLyric/README.md

 #### MVP

-- Find and use external api
-- Have the information from the api display on the webpage.
+- Take lyrics from the API and append them to the DOM
-- Have a system to randomly select questions from a bank of questions.
+- Take lyrics from the API and store them as values inside of object.
+For example, the object 'beatle' will have the property 'songLyric' with the value: 'I heard the news today, oh boy'.
+- Have a system to randomly select objects from an array, and create questions based on the selected object when the user presses the 'next' button to move on to the next question.
+Make sure the user doesn't receive questions about the same object more than once.
+- Have multiple choice questions, with one correct option, and three incorrect options.
+The options should be in a random order.

+#### PostMVP

 - Have a score counter
-- Have multiple choice questions, which the user can select answers from.
-- Style the webpage using CSS and Flexbox.

-#### PostMVP

-- Incorporate information about the user into the game instructions.
+- Incorporate information about the user, such as their name, into the game instructions.
 - Incorporate sound effects
+- Create a property called 'difficulty' inside each object, and assign it a value of 'easy', 'medium', or 'hard'.
+Create new arrays that store all the objects that have the same level of difficulty.

 ## Project Schedule